Use of Controlled Substances in Research

 Under no circumstances are controlled substances to be abandoned by a DEA registrant.

-Registrants are expected to properly transfer or dispose of controlled substances inventory when controlled substances are no longer required or prior to departure from VCU.
+Registrants are expected to properly dispose of controlled substances inventory when controlled substances are no longer required or prior to departure from VCU.
 See our Disposal of controlled substances webpage for our disposal process.

 Registrants wishing to terminate their active registration(s) must inform the DEA and the VBP of their intent to terminate.
 Contact email@example.com for the form that must be submitted to the DEA and the VBP when closing out a registration.